gmarty/scumm-nes/README.md

 ## What does it do?

-It currently support:
+It currently supports:

 - Rooms (partially)
+- Title screens
-- Room graphics
+- Graphics
-- Costumes (not yet exposed to the UI)
+- Costumes
 - Prepositions
-- Title screens

 The following version are supported: